zmh1995105/scrapy_plus/README.md

 # scrapy_plus
-This project implemented a customed crawl with scrapy and scrapy-redis.
+This project implemented a customed crawl with scrapy.